 “For God so loved the world that he gave his one and only Son …” John 3:16

 Many people say they love someone, but does it show in their actions?
 If it doesn’t show in their actions, it’s not love.
-I read this quote by a psychologist, “If someone’s actions repeatedly don’t line up with their words, then believe their actions not their words.”
+I read this quote by psychologist, Gordon Livingston, “If someone’s actions repeatedly don’t line up with their words, then believe their actions not their words.”
 God’s love shows in his actions, “He gave his one and only Son.”

 Paul gives this instruction, “Husbands, love your wives, just as Christ loved the church and gave himself up for her” (Ephesians 5:25).
 Again love is described in terms of action, particularly in terms of sacrifice.
 If someone is prepared to give up something precious for our sake then we know they really do love us.